 This easy potato soup recipe is the perfect dish to make on a cold day, and will warm you from your head down to your toes.

-If you make a large batch, either invite a few friends over to share, or freeze some for a future soup craving day.
-You’ll be so glad you did.
+Make a large batch, and either invite a few friends over to share or freeze some for a future soup craving day.
+You'll be so glad you did.

 - 1 cup diced onion